 A drug-enzyme interaction will interrupt this catalytic action and such drugs are called enzyme inhibitors.
 An enzyme inhibitor drug can accomplish this by interfering with the active site of the enzyme.
 There are two types of inhibitor drugs- competitive inhibitors and non-competitive inhibitors.

 Competitive inhibitors: Here the drugs will compete with the substrate for the same active site of the enzyme and thus inhibit the catalysis.

 Non-competitive inhibitors: Here a drug binds to an enzyme other than the active site (allosteric site).
 Thus, there is no competition between the substrate and the drug, but this will distort the shape of the enzyme.
 The distorted enzyme will prevent the substrate binding and hence the catalysis.

 Sometimes these drug-enzyme interactions are strong which blocks the enzyme forever.

 Receptors as Drug Targets

-Receptors are proteinaceous compounds which help in the cell-to-cell communication in the body.
-These are present on the cell membranes which act as a mediator between inside and outside the world of the cell.
+Receptors are proteinaceous compounds which help in cell-to-cell communication in the body.
+These are present on the cell membranes which act as mediators between inside and outside worlds of the cell.
 They receive the messages (chemical messages) from the neurons through messengers.
-The binding of this messenger will alter the shape of the receptors which help to transfer message inside the cell.
-Receptors are specific i.e., every chemical messenger will not be accommodated on every receptor.
+The binding of this messenger will alter the shape of the receptors which help to transfer messages inside the cell.
+Receptors are specific, i.e., every chemical messenger will not be accommodated on every receptor.
 Drug-receptor interaction also follows the same working principle.
 Drugs will block the binding site and thus block the messages to the cell.
 A drug that inhibits the receptor activity is called an antagonist.

 For more details on drug-target interactions with video lessons, download BYJU’S – The Learning App.